-This 2-day course will introduce learners to indicator plant species of Upland Priority Habitats using botanical keys to enable recognition.
-As a result, learners will be able to make informed decisions on the most suitable locations for upland woodland creation avoiding priority habitat.
+This 2-day course will introduce learners to indicator plant species of Upland Priority Open Habitats using botanical keys to enable recognition.
+As we observe and discuss indicators for degraded or remnant conditions of these priority open habitats, we can make informed decisions on the most suitable locations for woodland creation.

 This course will include: